Judy1992/GithubMergeablePrs/README.md

 pip3 install pygithub
 ```

-2. If you want to integrate with Dingtalk, install `DingtalkChatbot`
+2. If you want to integrate with Dingtalk, install `DingtalkChatbot`.

 ```
 pip3 install pyDingtalkChatbot
 ```

-Config Dingtalk bot following the [tutorial](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq)
+Config Dingtalk bot following the [tutorial](https://ding-doc.dingtalk.com/doc#/serverapi2/qf2nxq).

+To see the usage example, please refer to [MyTest](test/MyTest.py) and replace the [config](test/config.ini) with your own value.

 FAQ: